watilde/Harmonia/research/modules/3-design-failure-aware-causal/manuscripts/manuscript_v1.0.md

 **Customization**: Thresholds (0.8, 0.5) can be adjusted based on stakeholder risk tolerance.
 Conservative researchers may use 0.9/0.6; exploratory studies may use 0.7/0.4.

-### 4.3 Application Example

-**3-site diabetes data (N=1,130)** demonstrates adaptive inference:

-- **Site 1 (score=1.00)**: Perfect assumptions → Point estimation → High-confidence guideline
-- **Site 2 (score=0.89, unconf=0.70)**: Mild confounding → Point estimation (>0.8) BUT conservative interpretation + E-value check → Preliminary evidence
-- **Site 3 (score=0.86, spec=0.70)**: Specification concern → Point estimation (borderline) BUT model sensitivity → Exploratory evidence

-**Federated (score=0.95)**: Point estimation → ATE=0.27±0.03, FRI=1.96 → **Recommendation**: "Treatment shows 27% improvement with moderate robustness.
-Adopt with monitoring."

-**Contrast**: Without diagnostics, all sites would use point estimation unconditionally, missing Site 2's confounding and Site 3's misspecification.

-### 4.4 Limitations and Future Validation Needs
+### 4.3 Limitations and Future Validation

 **Threshold calibration lacks formal justification**: The cutoffs (overall score ≥ 0.8 for point estimation, 0.5-0.8 for bounds, < 0.5 for sensitivity analysis) build on literature heuristics (Stuart 2010: SMD < 0.1; Petersen et al. 2012: tail mass < 5%) but their aggregation into overall scores and threshold selection lack formal validation.
 We do not know the diagnostic power (sensitivity/specificity) of these thresholds for detecting assumption violations.
 Formal calibration requires controlled simulation studies with known ground truth violations at varying severities, comparing diagnostic scores to true violation magnitudes.
 Context-specific calibration may improve performance—conservative medical applications might use 0.9/0.6, exploratory social science 0.7/0.4.

-**Synthetic data limitations**: Synthea simplifies confounding patterns compared to real electronic health record data.
-The observed Site 2 unconfoundedness score (0.70) and Site 3 specification score (0.70) represent mild violations by design.
-Real-world multi-site studies often exhibit more severe violations—missingness patterns, unmeasured confounding from socioeconomic factors, positivity violations in rare subgroups.
-Our validation demonstrates the framework functions on synthetic data but cannot establish diagnostic accuracy for detecting real violations.
+**Synthetic data limitations**: Synthea simplifies confounding patterns compared to real EHR data.
+The observed mild violations (Site 2 unconfoundedness 0.70, Site 3 specification 0.70) represent Synthea's design artifacts, not realistic assumption failures.
+Real-world studies may exhibit more severe patterns—unmeasured confounding from socioeconomic factors, positivity violations in rare subgroups, complex missingness.
+Our validation shows framework functionality but cannot establish diagnostic accuracy for detecting real violations.

-**Lack of ground truth validation**: The critical missing validation is controlled violation injection with known ground truth.
-Future work must: (1) simulate data with known confounding strength (e.g., bias factor = 1.5, 2.0, 3.0), (2) compute diagnostic scores, (3) assess whether scores correctly classify violation severity, (4) calibrate thresholds to achieve desired sensitivity/specificity tradeoffs.
-Without this validation, we cannot quantify false positive rates (flagging valid assumptions as violations) or false negative rates (missing genuine violations).
+**Critical missing validation**: Controlled violation injection with known ground truth.
+Future work must: (1) simulate data with known violation severity (e.g., confounding bias factors 1.5, 2.0, 3.0), (2) compute diagnostic scores, (3) assess classification accuracy (sensitivity/specificity), (4) calibrate thresholds to achieve desired performance.
+Without this, we cannot quantify false positive/negative rates.

 **Information leakage not quantified**: While we claim "partial covariate privacy," we have not formally quantified information leakage from diagnostic scores.
 Future work should apply information-theoretic measures (mutual information between scores and covariate identities) or conduct adversarial inference studies where coordinators attempt to reconstruct covariate sets from observed scores.
 Differential privacy analysis (optimal noise injection Lap(Δ/ε) balancing privacy and diagnostic utility) remains unexplored.